keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 #### Automatic driver downloads
 You can rely on automatic driver downloads which is provided by [Arquillian Drone](http://arquillian.org/arquillian-extension-drone/#_automatic_download).
 To do so just omit the `-Dwebdriver.{browser}.driver` CLI argument when running the tests.
 By default latest driver version is always downloaded.
-To download a specific version, add `-DfirefoxDriverVersion`, `-DchromeDriverVersion` or `-DieDriverVersion` CLI argument.
+To download a specific version, add `-DfirefoxDriverVersion` or `-DchromeDriverVersion` CLI argument.

 #### Mobile browsers
 The support for testing with the mobile browsers is implemented using the [Appium](http://appium.io/) project.